gutenbergtools/gutenbergsite/site/help/file_formats.md

 ### MID/MIDI (Format for music)
 Musical Instrument Digital Interface is a music description language, encompassing not only file formats but definitions of interfaces.
 A MIDI file contains instructions for sending messages to a musical instrument to recreate the sounds. [www.midi.org](https://www.midi.org/) has much more on this.

+### MOBI
+This was the major format for Amazon's Kindle ereaders, but was replaced in late 2022 by EPUB and KF8.
+You probably only need MOBI if you are using an older Kindle that has not had its software updated.

 ### MP3 (Format for any audio file)
 MPEG-1, Level 3, was defined by the Moving Pictures Expert Group as a means for encoding sounds.
 Many, many MP3 players exist for all platforms, and can be found easily with a Net search.
 The official home page of the MPEG is [www.mpegstandards.org](https://www.mpegstandards.org/) and copies of the specification can be purchased from the ISO at [www.iso.org](https://www.iso.org).